anujit/react-redux-tasks/README.md

 ### Following features need to be added -

-- [] Complete the edit functionality
+- [] Complete the edit functionality - currently encountering a problem where the OPTIONS call is getting canceled
 - [] Ability to add task date in the task form
 - [] Sortable columns in the tasks table
 - [] Unit testing